| Member Login

 Intellectual property rights include trademarks, copyright, patents, industrial design rights and trade secrets.
 These cover music, literature, artistic works, discoveries, inventions, words, phrases, symbols and designs.

-3. Understanding of Copyright Laws and other related legislation and regulations that may apply to the development and/or use of materials by all stakeholders within the system.
+• Understands Copyright Laws and copyright access that may apply to the development and/or use of materials by all stakeholders within the system and provides appropriate information/training to ensure school personnel know what can and can't be copied or used in the classroom.

 <div>Area of Practice Image</div>